-Transportation Energy Futures Series: Freight Transportation Demand: Energy-Efficient Scenarios for a Low-Carbon Future.
+Transportation Energy Futures Series: Freight Transportation Modal Shares: Scenarios for a Low-Carbon Future.

-Prepared by Cambridge Systematics, Cambridge, Massachusetts; Argonne National Laboratory, Argonne, Illinois; and Energy & Environmental Research Associates, Rochester, New York.
+Prepared by Cambridge Systematics, Cambridge, Massachusetts and Argonne National Laboratory, Argonne, Illinois.

 Truck, rail, water, air, and pipeline modes each serve a distinct share of the freight transportation market.
 The current allocation of freight by mode is the product of technologic, economic, and regulatory frameworks, and a variety of factors -- price, speed, reliability, accessibility, visibility, security, and safety -- influence mode.
 Based on a comprehensive literature review, this report considers how analytical methods can be used to project future modal shares and offers insights on federal policy decisions with the potential to prompt shifts to energy-efficient, low-emission modes.
 There are substantial opportunities to reduce the energy used for freight transportation, but it will be difficult to shift large volumes from one mode to another without imposing considerable additional costs on businesses and consumers.
 This report explores federal government actions that could help trigger the shifts in modal shares needed to reduce energy consumption and emissions.
 This is one in a series of reports produced as a result of the Transportation Energy Futures project, a Department of Energy-sponsored multi-agency effort to pinpoint underexplored strategies for reducing GHGs and petroleum dependence related to transportation.